PlexDevelopment/Website/docs/modules/httpd.md

 ### /api/punishments

-If you go this page, it will ask you to enter a UUID in the URL.
-When you enter a valid UUID to the URL, it will display that user's punishments in JSON format.
+If you go this page, it will ask you to enter a UUID.
+When you enter a valid UUID in the search box, it will display that user's punishments in JSON format.
 An example URL would be `/api/punishments/78408086-1991-4c33-a571-d8fa325465b2`.
-If your IP is not registered to an admin, it will not display IP addresses.
-If your server is using permissions, it will check if the player has the `plex.httpd.punishments.access` instead.
+If your IP is not registered to a user in game, it cannot determine if you have the necessary permissions.
+The player will need to have the `plex.httpd.punishments.access` to see IP addresses.

 ### /api/schematics/download

 This page allows anyone to download schematics from the server.
-No permission is required to access the page
+No permission is required to access the page.

 ### /api/schematics/upload

-This page allows players who are an Admin or above to upload schematics.
-The corresponding permission to upload schematics is `plex.httpd.schematics.upload`
+This page allows players who have the permission `plex.httpd.schematics.upload` in game to upload schematics.